 [Add an Educational Message](#) MCM2: Public Participation Describe the opportunity provided for public involvement in the development of the Stormwater Management Program (SWMP) during this reporting period: Opportunity 1: Document Review A copy of the original stormwater documents are made available at the Medfield Public Library repository for public review.
 The amendments are posted on the web site.
-In PY3, there were also several public meetings regarding the revised Stormwater Management and Land Use regulations.
+In PY4, there were also several public meetings regarding the revised Stormwater Management and Land Use regulations.
 Questions and comments by the public were limited and coordinated with Town Counsel before approval at Town Meeting.
-Opportunity 2: Household Hazardous Waste Day In PY3, two Household Hazardous Waste Collection Days were held at the Medfield Town Garage located at 55 Meadows Street.
-The events were held on August 29, 2020 and November 13, 2021 Opportunity 3: Earth Week Cleanup During Earth Week 2021 (April 22, 2021) many volunteers came out to collect over 300 bags of litter on roadsides, parking lots, the grounds of public buildings, churches, schools, parks and river fronts etc. Opportunity 4: Arbor Day In PY3, a new tree was planted at the post office, sponsored by Brownie Troop #8206 of Medfield and supported by the USPS.
-The chemical treatment of Vine Lake, Bakers Pond, Danielson Pond, Flynn's Pond and/or Turbidity Pond are now done under contract with Solutions Inc. They monitor the ponds that are managed by the town and offer volunteer opportunities.
-No chemical treatment was needed in PY3.
+Opportunity 2: Household Hazardous Waste Day In PY4, one Household Hazardous Waste Collection Days was held at the Medfield Town Garage located at 55 Meadows Street.
+The event was held on November 31, 2021.
+A total of 249 vehicles were recorded.
+Opportunity 3: Earth Week Cleanup During Earth Week 2022 (April 18-24, 2022), on April 23, 2022 many volunteers came out to collect litter on roadsides, parking lots, the grounds of public buildings, churches, schools, parks and river fronts etc. The chemical treatment of Vine Lake, Bakers Pond, Danielson Pond, Flynn's Pond and/or Turbidity Pond are now done under an ongoing as needed contract with Solutions Inc. They monitor the ponds that are managed by the town and offer volunteer opportunities.
+No chemical treatment was needed in PY4.
 Was this opportunity different than what was proposed in your NOI?
-Yes No Describe any other public involvement or participation opportunities conducted during this reporting period: MCM3: Illicit Discharge Detection and Elimination (IDDE)Sanitary Sewer Overflows (SSOs) Check off the box below if the statement is true.
+Yes No Describe any other public involvement or participation opportunities conducted during this reporting period: The activities of the NSP are also made known to Medfield residents through Facebook, Twitter, etc. In addition to the Earth Week Cleanup the NSP Public Participation opportunities included a River Clean Up Day on September 25, 2021; Volunteer Water Quality Monitoring Program Activities; and the Regional Water Quality Forum that has been posted on YouTube.
+MCM3: Illicit Discharge Detection and Elimination (IDDE) Sanitary Sewer Overflows (SSOs) Check off the box below if the statement is true.